pandas-dev/pandas/doc/source/timeseries.rst

     series_minute['2011-12-31 23:59']
     series_minute['2011-12-31 23:59:00']

-If index resolution is second, then, the minute-accurate timestamp gives a ``Series``.
+If index resolution is second, then the minute-accurate timestamp gives a ``Series``.

 .. ipython:: python